ethstorage/es-node/ethstorage/archiver/guide-devnet.md

 Now, navigate to the parent directory in preparation for the next steps.

-## L2 Setup

 ### Running L2

-Once again, enter the Optimism monorepo and start the Layer 2 environment by executing the following command:
+Enter the Optimism monorepo and start the Layer 2 environment by executing the following command:
 ```bash
 make devnet-up-l2
 ```